 Cancer: working to prevent and cure cancer

-The UA Cancer Center is the only National Cancer Institute-designated Comprehensive Cancer Center headquartered in Arizona and serving the entire state.
+The UArizona Cancer Center is the only National Cancer Institute-designated Comprehensive Cancer Center headquartered in Arizona and serving the entire state.
 Its vision is to be the preeminent leader in achieving freedom from cancer by extending and enhancing the lives of individuals regionally, nationally, and throughout the world.
-It achieves this vision through creative collaborations, excellence in research, and research driven, multi-disciplinary cancer prevention and patient care programs.
-The creation and dissemination of knowledge is achieved through translational research, technology development, and novel programs in education and training.
-The priority is to assure that all those at risk for and affected by cancer have access to the highest quality care.
+It achieves this vision through creative collaborations, excellence in research, and research-driven, multi-disciplinary cancer prevention and patient care programs.

 Health Disparities: promoting ‘health equity’ for all

-Informatics and Biostatistics: data science for better health
+Biomedical and Biostatistics: technology and data science for better health

-The UA Center for Biomedical Informatics and Biostatistics resources multiple centers within UAHS to promote research aligned with the key developmental areas: precision medicine, cancer research, health equity and diversity, and population science.
+The UArizona Center for Biomedical Informatics and Biostatistics resources multiple centers within Health Sciences to promote research aligned with the key developmental areas: precision medicine, cancer research, health equity and diversity, and population science.
 With the goal of building a data-driven learning health system, we are advancing precision medicine analytics and providing leading-edge services to translate Big Data science and genomic discoveries to clinical care.

 Neuroscience: battling debilitating brain diseases and injuries